opengeospatial/geopackage/spec.md

 The srid SHALL have a value contained in the `spatial_ref_sys` table defined in clause 9.2 above.

 All GeoPackages SHALL support image/png and image/jpeg formats for rasters and tiles.
 GeoPackages may support image/x-webp and image/tiff formats for rasters and tiles.
-GeoPackage support for the image/tiff format [31] is limted to GeoTIFF [32] images that meet the requirements of the NGA Implementation Profile [33] for coordinate transformation case 3 where the position and scale of thedata is known exactly, and no rotation of the image is required.
+GeoPackage support for the image/tiff format [31] (#31) is limited to GeoTIFF [32] (#32) images that meet the requirements of the NGA Implementation Profile [33] (#33) for coordinate transformation case 3 where the position and scale of thedata is known exactly, and no rotation of the image is required.

 > NOTE 1:  A feature type may be defined to have 0..n raster attributes, so the corresponding feature table may contain from 0..n raster columns.